vuawind/SlackTaskManager/README.md

 ### Remove a buggy task
 If a task is still being reminded after deleted, use the command `/removesched [Task ID]` to completely remove the task.
-## Features
-* Create and manage tasks
-* Be able to create recurring tasks
-* Assign tasks to other people
-* Tasks can have due date